F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Route class
 ```````````
-The next lines of the declaration configure self IP address(es) on the BIG-IP system.
+The next lines of the declaration configure routes on the BIG-IP system.
 In this case, the name you give the Route class is used for the name of the route on the BIG-IP.

 .. code-block:: javascript